VMBlakelock/bouquetnblooms/README.md

 At one point during development at the stage of creating 'models', Python advised in the CLI to install 'Pillow'.
 The developer did not have any knowledge of this imaging library, however as it was advised by Gitpod/Python/Django the developer reviewed the documentation.
 After reviewing Pillow-8.0.1 - the library was installed in the project.
 The issue was rectified.

-#### Issue 6

-#### Issue 7
+It is noted and the developer is aware that there should have been more testing stages to the project however due to time constraints it wasnt possible to test further or document.

 ### Validation sites

 - When validating the code for HTML and CSS using [W3C Markup Validation](https://validator.w3.org/), errors where found and some were rectified, rectified errors included simple code errors and typos.
   However there were some errors the developer was unable to fix.
-Below shows a few examples.

-  base.html
-  - x errors found

-  Error: xxx.
-    At line x, column x
+  Please click on the validator website and copy/paste in the base.html file for examples of left errors.

-- [Jshint](https://jshint.com/) for JS validation found error warnings, however many was of the same error.
+- [Jshint](https://jshint.com/) for JS validation found error warnings, however the error was referring to <doctype!>.
 Unfortunately a fix wasn't implemented due to lack of understanding on how to resolve them and to time constraints.
-  Here are the errors for highlight.html
-  - 4 errors found.

-  Expected a string and instead saw %.
-  Expected ':' and instead saw 'extends'.
-  Expected '}' and instead saw '%'.
-  Unrecoverable syntax error.
-(1% scanned).
+  Please click on the validator website and copy/paste in the base.html file for examples of left errors.

 - [PEP8](http://pep8online.com/) was used for testing Python errors.
-  There were many errors on most pages, mostly referencing tabs and indentation.
-Again due to time constraints these errors were not rectified.
-  Below are some common examples
+  There were a few errors in the code below are some common examples
     - missing whitespace around operator
     - trailing whitespace
-    - indentation contains tabs
+    - indentation contains

+    Again due to time constraints it was found at the last moment errors- mostly referencing line length being to long. these errors were not rectified.
+    Please click on the validator website and copy/paste in the settings.py file for examples of left errors.

 ### Browsers tested

 - Chrome: Using Google Developer Tools - Chrome was used for testing on Laptop, Tablet and Android devices.
+  All responsive - no issues.

 - Safari: Safari wasn't used for testing on an I phone or Mac, due to not having physical access to these type of devices.
 However they were viewed on Google Dev Tools.

 ### Devices tested

-On the final testing session the below devices where used to check if responsive, here are the outcomes.
+On the final testing session the below devices was used to check if responsive, here is the outcome and notes.

 Mobile:
-- Android - Samsung Galaxy A40 - Outcome: All is responsive.
-- Android - Samsung Galaxy A20 - Outcome: All is responsive.
-- Android - Samsung Galaxy S10 - Outcome: All is responsive.
+- No actual mobile device was tested on as the project is not deployed to Heroku.

 Laptop:
 - Toshiba Satellite C850 - Outcome: All is responsive.
-- HP Model I5 - Outcome: All is responsive.

-The only responsive bug the developer found was on the [Techsini](https://techsini.com/multi-mockup/) - Responsive Mock up.
-On the mock up it shows on I pad that the footer is half way up the page, however in Google Dev Tools this is not the case.
-However due to not having an Apple Ipad to physically, it cannot be concluded the site is not responsive.
+The site works well via Goolge Chrome on this device - No issues.

 <hr>

 ## Evaluation

-- Overall the design and development of this site is suitable for its intended basic purpose, however not for the intened one.
+- Overall the design and development of this site is suitable for viewing and searching only.
 - It has basic requirements of a functional website and meets only some the project criteria.
 - Due to do external commitments and running out of time to continue to develop - many main features have been left out.
 The developer is aware of aspects that don't function as intended or are not added.

-- Most of the user stories where met, with the exception of editing user content as an Admin User.
-In the future this can be looked into and implemented along with the option to delete or block user if required.
+- Most of the user stories where met, however the criteria of the project where not.
+  In the future these can be looked into and implemented to allow for a fully functional backend site.
 - Images on the site are not all suitable for use of selling a 'product'.
 Users want to receive what they see in the image on a site.
 In the future or in real life scenario the site would have professional photos of thier actual products.
 This is something that can be changed so it gives the site a better visual.
 For now some generic flower images were used.
-- Many future features could be added to provide more interactive activity, functionality and imagery.................
+- Many future features could be added to provide more interactive activity, functionality and imagery.
 - Branch testing - No branch testing was undertaken, something that the developer was intending to do - however due to time contraints just got on with creating as much of the site as possible.
-- Manual Testing was undertaken and this was found to be successful.
-It is noted that there are still validation errors that would need to be looked into by the developer should there ahve been more time before submission.
+- Minimal manual testing was undertaken and this was found to be successful.
+It is noted that there are still validation errors that would need to be looked into by the developer should there have been more time before submission.

-- [Werkzeug](https://palletsprojects.com/p/werkzeug/) was used in this project for authentication and secure passwords.
-This was new to the developer and was found to be interesting and a great tool to be aware of for future projects.

 - The site was to have 4 pages initially but it was discovered early in development that more pages would be required.

 <hr>